 Review summary: Canon G1 X Mark II vs Sony A6500

 So how do things add up?
-Is the Canon G1 X Mark II better than the Sony A6500 or vice versa?
+Which of the two cameras – the Canon G1 X Mark II or the Sony A6500 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G1 X Mark II:

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Ready to shoot: Has a lens built-in, whereas the A6500 requires a separate lens.